lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 # Mandatory PKI Management Functions {#sect-6}

-Some of the PKI management functions outlined in {{sect-3.1}} above are described in this section.
+Some of the PKI management functions outlined in {{sect-3.1}} are described in this section.

 This section deals with functions that are "mandatory" in the sense that all end entity and CA/RA implementations MUST be able to provide